 The Danish tax year is from January to December.
 Although the tax rate is high, most Danes don’t mind paying the high tax due to the benefits they receive from it.
 The Danes have a high level of trust for each other and for their government.
 There is a low level of corruption in the Danish government.
 Trusting people increases happiness!

 Christmas is a HUGE event in Denmark.
 The Christmas festivities start on the first Friday in November with free beer distribution by Carlsberg, the largest beer producer in Denmark.
-This has been a long-standing tradition and a different theme is used each year for this event.
-Carlsberg produces a special Christmas beer, which is the fourth most popular beer in Denmark despite only being sold over the Christmas season.
+This has been a long-standing tradition, and a different theme is used each year for this event.
+Carlsberg produces a special Christmas beer, the fourth most popular beer in Denmark despite only being sold over the Christmas season.
 The Danes love drinking beer and eating liquorice.
 The Danes spend the festive season at home with their families, which helps connect family members.
-The Danes have specific traditions for Christmas day and it involves a lot of singing around the Christmas tree while burning candles.
+The Danes have specific traditions for Christmas day and involve a lot of singing around the Christmas tree while burning candles.

-New Year’s day is another big celebration with friends, family, lots of drinking and jumping on couches.
+New Year’s Day is another big celebration with friends, and family, lots of drinking and jumping on couches.